UIBK-DPS-DC/Cirrina-UseCases/smart-factory/swf-smart-factory/README.md

 # Smart Factory Serverless Workflow

+## Contents

+- Usage
+- Problems and limitations
+- Feature comparison SWF/Sonataflow and Cirrina

+# Usage

 ## Requirements

 - Java 17+
 - Maven 3.8.6+
 - (Optional) Quarkus CLI
+- (Optional) Serverless Workflow VSCode Extension (by serverlessworkflow)
+    - Syntax highlighting and error checking for workflow JSON/YAML files.
+- (Optional) REST Client VSCode extension (by Huachao Mao)
+    - Easily invoke HTTP requests from the VSCode editor (See [`probe.http`](src/test/resources/probe.http))

 ---
-- Services: A running instance of `simulation-server` listening on port 8000.<br>
+- Services: A running instance of [`simulation-server`](../simulation-server/README.md) listening on port 8000.<br>
-URLs are currently hardcoded in the `<workflow>.sw.json` files.
+URLs and ports are currently hardcoded in the `<workflow>.sw.json` files and must be adjusted there.

 ## Start the Quarkus application in dev mode